Ever since visiting Ireland as a child, I've been fascinated by the history, culture and folklore of this island known as the Emerald Isle.

 The Famous Blarney Castle

 The larger castles were often used to house local people and possessions during wartime periods.
 The smaller castles were owned by large noble and rich families.
-This image shows the Blarney castle in Ireland which is about 600 years old.
+This image shows the Blarney Castle in Ireland which is about 600 years old.

 This castle is very famous, mostly because of people coming to visit and kiss the Blarney Stone.
-The sacred Blarney stone is meant to give people the gift of the gab.
+The sacred Blarney Stone is meant to give people the gift of the gab.
 This funny saying means to make people particularly good at being charming and being able to flatter other people with their words.
 Maybe that is why the people who live in Ireland are often said to be so good and easy to talk to.

-What Language do Irish People Speak?
+What Language Do Irish People Speak?

 The people in Ireland mostly speak English as their first and primary language.
 They are also taught Irish in schools and this is called the Gaelic language or Gaeilge.
-Gaelic is mostly spoken in the west side of this country.
+Gaelic is mostly spoken on the west side of this country.
 It is also used throughout the country with some very small regional differences.
 If you are ever lucky enough to travel to this wonderful country, you should be fine if you can speak English well.

 Fairies and Leprechaun Facts

 The fairies are female creatures.
 Many people in this area do actually believe in magic and fairies.
 Fairies are tiny creatures that have magical powers.
 Some of them are good and bring nice and happy things along while others are not so good and make bad things come to pass.
 Not all the Irish people claim to have ever seen a fairy.
-However these creatures are recorded in many written and verbal legends and also stories which have been passed down through the years.
+However, these creatures are recorded in many written and verbal legends and also stories that have been passed down through the years.

-Leprechauns are a really big part of the Irish fairy folklore.
+Leprechauns are a really big part of Irish fairy folklore.
 These are tiny male creatures, similar to fairies but without wings.
 It is said that leprechauns are small enough to sit upon your shoulder.
 While they are thought to be mostly harmless to the Irish people, leprechauns have been known to play many tricks and silly games.
 Mostly they seem to enjoy playing tricks on land owners and especially farmers.